DEFRA/software-development-standards/standards/kubernetes_standards.md

 ### Use Helm for packaging deployments
 [Helm](https://helm.sh/) is a tool to bundle individual Kubernetes configuration files into single deployable packages.
 This significantly reduces the complexity of configuring a cluster and deploying applications to it.

-Helm 3 must be used and teams should never use Helm 2 due to security risk introduced by Tiller in a cluster.
+Helm 3 must be used and teams should never use Helm 2 due to security risk introduced by running Tiller in a cluster.

 Teams are also encouraged to use a Helm Library chart to reduce duplication of Helm charts across multiple services.
 Such as [this one](https://github.com/DEFRA/ffc-helm-library) used by the Future Farming and Countryside Programme (FFC).

 ### Use ConfigMaps for configuration
 Configuration for an application running in a pod should be passed to the pod via a `ConfigMap` Kubernetes resource.
+The `ConfigMap` is more flexible than just using environment variables alone, and as well as supporting file based values, allows decoupling of pod definitions from configuration definitions.

-Sensitive or environment specific values should be overriden during the Helm deployment.
+Environment specific values should be overriden during the Helm deployment.

+Sensitive values should never be passed to a `ConfigMap`.

+### Secrets
+Where possible, secrets should not be stored within an application or Kubernetes pod.
+Instead, when communicating with supported cloud infrastructure, clusters should use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) in Azure or [IAM role for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) in AWS.

+When secrets in a pod are unavoidable, for example when a third party API key is needed, secrets should be injected into pods during deployment.

+**Note** the precise mechanism for managing this is still being reviewed with in a collaboration between Cloud Technology Working Group (CTWG), Future Farming and Countryside Programme (FFC) and Europe and Trade Delivery Portfolio (EuTDP).

+This document will be updated when an agreement is reached.

+The Kubernetes `Secrets` resource type must not be used as data is only Base64 encrypted.

 ### Labels
 Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply semantics to the core system.